Izumi-Sonoka/Astaraxia/README.md

-# Astaraxia
+# Astarxia
 *A flexible, source–binary hybrid Linux distribution for transparency, configurability, and reproducibility.*

 > **Warning:**
-> Astaraxia is currently an early-stage concept.
+> Astarxia is currently an early-stage concept.
 > The distribution, package manager, recipes, and build system **do not exist in a usable form yet**.
 > Development will begin after the Linux From Scratch bootstrap is complete.